nickywan123/e-commerce/readme.md

 - Run 'composer install' to install required dependencies.
 - Run 'php artisan key:generate'.
 - Run 'npm install' and then 'npm run dev'.
+- Run 'php artisan migrate' and then 'php artisan db:seed'.
 - Your project should be working.

 ## Dev Notes